 Note: AutoMark is most suitable for documents that are vector-based, are the same size and have the same registration.
 AutoMark might not work as expected if the pages are different sizes, if some of the pages are not searchable or if the scans are not properly registered.

-For each of the Match Pages By options except Manual Correlation, you can define an advanced filter for more control over the auto-matching process.
+For each of the Match by options except Manual Correlation, you can define an advanced filter for more control over the auto-matching process.
 To do so, click Advanced and enter the desired Match Filter.
 See Advanced Match Options for more information.

 If Manual Correlation was selected as the Match Pages By option on the previous screen and one or more pages are not paired, they are automatically discarded.

-Click Options to set additional reporting options.
+Click Settings to set additional reporting options.
 The options available vary depending on what kind of report is being generated:

 Create Hyperlinks: When enabled, the report will include hyperlinks to the current, revised, and unmatched pages